rsdoiel/rsdoiel.github.io/blog/2017/10/20/node-npm-electron.md

     make install
 ```

-If I am on a device with a multi-core CPU (most of the time) you can spead
+If I am on a device with a multi-core CPU (most of the time) you can speed
 up the make process using a `-j CPU_CORE_COUNT_PLUS_ONE` option (e.g. `-j 5`
 for my 4 core x86 laptop).

-Once _node_ and _npm_ were working normaly the instructions in the
+Once _node_ and _npm_ were working normally the instructions in the
 *electron-quick-start* worked flawlessly on my x86.

 I have tested the node install recipe change on my Pine64 Pinebook, on